learning3d/assignment1/README.md

-# 16-889 Assignment 1: Rendering Basics with PyTorch3D
+# 16-825 Assignment 1: Rendering Basics with PyTorch3D   (Total: 90 Points + 10 Bonus)

 Goals: In this assignment, you will learn the basics of rendering with PyTorch3D, explore 3D representations, and practice constructing simple geometry.